 Planning a wedding is no joke.
-I still remember, very vividly, having to take a “break” from planning because it was literally starting to take over me, and the last I wanted to be known as was “Bridezilla”!
-Looking back at my own experience, and now as a photographer, I decided to create a list of things I wish ALL clients know about.
+I still remember, very vividly, having to take a “break” from planning because it was literally starting to take over me, and the last thing I wanted to be known as was “Bridezilla”!
+Looking back at my own experience, I just wish there were key things my photographer shared with me.
+Now, as a wedding photographer, I decided to create a list of key things all wedding photographers wish their clients knew!

 I can’t stress enough how important it is to talk with your photographer about your wedding day schedule.
 It really has the ability to make or break the type of photos you dream of and your entire photography experience.
 Looping them in early will help save you costly mistakes when it comes to your wedding day photography.
 For a blog, I posted on “How to Plan a Photography-Based Wedding Timeline” click here.